 Dinner: 6:30pm – 9:00pm.

 There is also a tempting selection of French desserts.
-The Mille Feullie and Mousse au Chocolat are always popular, but I recommend the Tarte aux Pommes – apple tart.
-It’s the perfect finale to a great French meal.
+The Mille Feullie and Mousse au Chocolat are always good, but the Tarte aux Pommes is even better.

 It’s important to remember that Jacques is open for dinner only.
 Also, reservations are essential.